History of International Law, 1550–1700

 Truyol y Serra, Antonio.
 Histoire du droit international public.
 Paris: Economica, 1995.

-Presents an accessible and informative universalist approach to the history of international law, influenced by the sociologist axiom ibi societas inter potestates, ibi ius gentium, and which transcends the Eurocentric framework of the Westphalian state-centered narrative.
+Presents an accessible and informative universalist approach to the history of international law, influenced by the sociologist axiom ibi societas inter potestates, ibi ius gentium, which transcends the Eurocentric framework of the Westphalian state-centered narrative.
 Although it was originally published in French, there is a Spanish edition (1998).

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.